lamaranelson/article-generation/README.md

 # Structured Content Generation with a Language Model, Image diffuser, and Real-time data.

 ## Overview
 The primary script to execute is `generateBlog.mjs`.
-This script imports a set of functions from `utilities.mjs` and `createLocalMemory.mjs` to generate content in a structured manner with an image, incorporating local memory to enhance the generated content.
+This script imports a set of functions from `utilities.mjs` and `createLocalMemory.mjs` to generate content in a structured manner with an image, incorporating local memory with a google search to enhance the generated content.

 ## Detailed Breakdown: